mrochk/NN.c/README.md

 *The pointers returned by these must be freed by their associated functions.*

 For now the functions derivatives are calculated by hand but I plan on adding an autograd engine to this project soon.

+For the optimizer for now we always use SGD.